-With such a broad and ever-growing spectrum of design roles currently on the scene, the comparison between UX design and product design is frequently hashed out.
+With such a broad and ever-growing spectrum of design roles currently on the scene, the comparison between product designer vs. UX designer is frequently hashed out.
 There seem to be two camps of voters on the issue; many have asserted that there’s very little distinction between the two vocations, and some argue that they’re totally different jobs with clearly defined priorities.
-Let’s be clear: there are definitely a fair few overlapping characteristics when it comes to both jobs.
-But if they were the same job then they’d have the same title, right?

-The truth is, product designers and UX designers do very similar jobs on paper.
-It’s one of the reasons the two roles are so interchangeable — product designers often become UX designers and vice versa.
-Though subtle, the differences between product design and UX design make themselves known when it comes to varying approaches to processes, thinking and priorities.
-This comprehensive guide will lay out all the key differences and similarities of job titles, meaning you’ll never get confused between a product designer and a UX designer again.
+However, the differences between product design and UX design make themselves known with varying approaches to processes, thinking, and priorities.
+This comprehensive guide will show all the key differences and similarities of job titles, meaning you’ll never get confused between these two roles again.
 Here’s what we’ll cover:

 - What is a UX designer?